 - 1. Be current in payment of dues to Rotary District 9800 and Rotary International - 2.
-Have no outstanding Reports on District or Global Grants - 3.
-Have had at least one club member attend a District Grants Seminar in June or July 2023
+Have no outstanding Reports for District or Global Grants - 3.
+Have had at least one club member attend a District Grants Seminar in July 2024